-Capital Funds as of December 31, 2017 Components of capital funds (d) References under regulatory scope of consolidation (e) 26 Investment in equity including warrants of companies engaged in financial business and supporting business which are held not exceeding 10% of paid-up share in each company - 27 Investment in equity including warrants of companies engaged in financial business and supporting business which are held exceeding 10% of paid-up share in each company 28 Other items specified by the Bank of Thailand - 29 Deductions from Additional Tier 1 capital, for the remaining amounts in case Additional Tier 1 capital is insufficient to be fully deducted 30 Total regulatory deductions from Common Equity Tier 1 1,285.61 31 Total Common Equity Tier 1 (CET1) 27,901.49 Additional Tier 1 Capital: Eligible items for Additional Tier 1 32 Proceeds from issuance of non-cumulative preferred shares, after deducting the repurchase of non-cumulative preferred shares 0.10 J 33 Warrants of non-cumulative preferred shares - 34 1 34 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors, creditors and holders of Tier 2 financial instruments - 35 Premium (discount) on the instruments under no. 32 to 34

-36 Non-controlling interest of subsidiaries which can be counted as Additional Tier 1 capital Total Additional Tier 1 capital before deduction items 0.10 31 ' 0.10 Additional Tier 1 Capital: Deduction items I 38 Treasury financial instruments countable as Tier 1 capial - 39 Reciprocal cross-holding in financial instruments qualified as Additional Tier 1 capital between banks and other financial companies or other supporing business - 40 Investment in financial instruments qualified as Additional Tier 1 capital of other banks or other financial companies, which are - held directly and indirectly 41 Investment in financial instruments qualified as Additional Tier 1 capital of other financial institutions or consolidated financial - companies, other than specified in no. 39 and 40 42 Value of underlying financial instruments qualified as Additional Tier 1 capital of other financial institutions or other consolidated - financial companies, in case of buying bond / equity derivatives and in case of selling protection of credit derivatives 43 Investment in financial instruments qualified as Additional Tier 1 capital of companies engaged in financial business and - supporting business which are held not exceeding 10% of all paid-up shares 44 Investment in financial instruments qualified as Additional Tier 1 capital of companies engaged in financial business and - supporting business which are held exceeding 10% of all paid-up shares 45 Other items specified by the Bank of Thailand - 46 Deductions from Tier 2 capital, for the remaining amounts in case Tier 2 capital is insufficient to be fully deducted - 47 Total regulatory deductions from Additional Tier 1 capital - 48 Total Additional Tier 1 capital (AT1) 0.10 49 Total Tier 1 capital (T1 = CET1+AT1) 27,901.59 Tier 2 Capital: Eligible items for Tier 2 50 Proceeds from issuance of cumulative preferred shares, after deducting the repurchase of cumulative preferred shares 51 Warrants of cumulative preferred shares - 52 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors and creditors 6,680.00 K 53 Premium (discount) on the instruments under no. 50 to 52 - 54 General provision 849.87 55 Surplus of provision 685.52 56 Non-controlling interest of subsidiaries which can be counted as Tier 2 capital - 57 Total Tier 2 capital before deduction items 8,215.39
+Capital Funds as of December 31, 2018 Components of capital funds (d) References under regulatory scope of consolidation (e) 26 Investment in equity including warrants of companies engaged in financial business and supporting business which are held not - 27 exceeding 10% of paid-up share in each company Investment in equity including warrants of companies engaged in financial business and supporting business which are held 21 exceeding 10% of paid-up share in each company - 28 Other items specified by the Bank of Thailand - Deductions from Additional Tier 1 capital, for the remaining amounts in case Additional Tier 1 capital is insufficient to be fully 27 deducted 30 Total regulatory deductions from Common Equity Tier 1 1,581.23 31 Total Common Equity Tier 1 (CET1) 28,825.72 Additional Tier 1 Capital: Eligible items for Additional Tier 1 32 Proceeds from issuance of non-cumulative preferred shares, after deducting the repurchase of non-cumulative preferred shares 0.10 J 33 Warrants of non-cumulative preferred shares - 34 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors, creditors and - holders of Tier 2 financial instruments 35 Premium (discount) on the instruments under no. 32 to 34 - 36 Non-controlling interest of subsidiaries which can be counted as Additional Tier 1 capital - 37 Total Additional Tier 1 capital before deduction items 0.10 Additional Tier 1 Capital: Deduction items 38 Treasury financial instruments countable as Tier 1 capial - 39 Reciprocal cross-holding in financial instruments qualified as Additional Tier 1 capital between banks and other financial - companies or other supporing business 40 Investment in financial instruments qualified as Additional Tier 1 capital of other banks or other financial companies, which are - held directly and indirectly 41 Investment in financial instruments qualified as Additional Tier 1 capital of other financial institutions or consolidated financial - • companies, other than specified in no. 39 and 40 42 Value of underlying financial instruments qualified as Additional Tier 1 capital of other financial institutions or other consolidated - financial companies, in case of buying bond / equity derivatives and in case of selling protection of credit derivatives 43 Investment in ferencial instruments availabed as Additional Ties 1 capital of companies appared in ferencial hydroges and 45 Investment in financial instruments qualified as Additional Tier 1 capital of companies engaged in financial business and supporting business which are held not exceeding 10% of all paid-up shares - 44 Investment in financial instruments qualified as Additional Tier 1 capital of companies engaged in financial business and supporting business which are held exceeding 10% of all paid-up shares 45 Other items specified by the Bank of Thailand - 46 Deductions from Tier 2 capital, for the remaining amounts in case Tier 2 capital is insufficient to be fully deducted - 47 Total regulatory deductions from Additional Tier 1 capital 48 Total Additional Tier 1 capital (AT1) 0.10 Total Tier 1 capital (T1 = CET1+AT1) 28,825.82 20,025.02 50 Tier 2 Capital: Eligible items for Tier 2 Proceeds from issuance of cumulative preferred shares, after deducting the repurchase of cumulative preferred shares - 51 Warrants of cumulative preferred shares - 52 Proceeds from issuance of subordinated debts, in which the holders' right to receive payment is after depositors and creditors 6,680.00 K 53 Premium (discount) on the instruments under no. 50 to 52 - 54 General provision 729.83 55 Surplus of provision 682.05 56 Non-controlling interest of subsidiaries which can be counted as Tier 2 capital - 57 Total Tier 2 capital before deduction items 8,091.88